Abdullah374/Abdullah374/README.md

 ---

 ### 🚀 About Me
-I am a final-year Computer Science student and **AI Engineer Intern** specializing in building autonomous, multi-agent systems and high-precision computer vision pipelines.
+I am a final-year Computer Science student and **AI Engineer** specializing in building autonomous, multi-agent systems and high-precision computer vision pipelines.
 I focus on creating "local-first" AI solutions that prioritize data privacy and resource efficiency.

 - 🛠️ **Current Focus:** Building agentic workflows with **LangGraph** and **Multi-Agent Architectures**.
 - 🏥 **Research:** Collaborating with **AIIMS Nagpur** on DENTXAI, an AI system for dental disease detection.